Picovoice/porcupine/README.md

 [PorcupineManager](/binding/react-native/src/porcupinemanager.tsx) provides a high-level API that takes care of audio recording.
 This class is the quickest way to get started.

-Using the constructor `PorcupineManager.fromKeywords` will create an instance of the `PorcupineManager` using one or more of the built-in keywords.
+Using the constructor `PorcupineManager.fromBuiltInKeywords` will create an instance of the `PorcupineManager` using one or more of the built-in keywords.

 ```javascript